 In this week’s piece, I’d like to introduce readers to a branch of a family that obviously cherished Frederick, Maryland as “Home, Sweet Home” for a final resting place.
 Their surname of Johnson is synonymous with not only Frederick, but Maryland as well.
 Residing in various places around the country, several bodies were brought back to a newly created family plot in Mount Olivet in the year 1915.

 Now back to our subject James T. Johnson.
 His education was begun at the Frederick Academy and he went on to graduate in 1850 from Princeton (New Jersey).
 After graduation, Johnson studied medicine with his father and advanced his knowledge at the University of Maryland, gaining his degree in 1852.
-That same year, the young physician would marry Miss Anna Mobberly of New Market, the daughter of Dr. E. W. Mobberly.
+The young physician married Miss Anna Mobberly of New Market, the daughter of Dr. E. W. Mobberly.
 James T. Johnson opened his practice in Frederick at this time and enjoyed great success until the beginning of hostilities connected with the American Civil War.

 Dr. Johnson was outspoken in his support of the Southern Cause, and this would lead him to enter the service of the Confederacy as an assistant surgeon of the provisional army.
 He would quickly rise up in rank to hold the title of surgeon.
 Johnson was elevated again to the position of medical purveyor of the army, and then Chief Purveyor of the Army in 1862.
 In this role, Dr. Johnson had control of the hospitals and medical supplies for the entire army, involving an outlay of 1.5 million dollars/month with his principal depot being headquartered at Charlotte, North Carolina.
 He would hold this position until the war’s end in 1865.